deciob/know/modules/004-consuming-modules-module-ids.md

 modules are meant to be used *within* a "package" (defined later).
 Also, more than one set of `../` may be a code smell that you need to better organize your modules.
 The relative id may also be interpreted as a url, rather than an id by an AMD environment.

+> So, how does the AMD environment know where to find modules if I'm specifying ids and not urls?

-See the next tutorial [Consuming Modules: Locating Modules](005-consuming-modules-locating-module.md) for more information.
+See the next tutorial
+[Consuming Modules: Locating Modules](005-consuming-modules-locating-module.md) for more information.